 “The divisive cost of speaking truth to power” (36”x48”) Cyndy said that challenging power with truth is hard, but what is harder still is when “#metoo friends retract their story when it matters in exchange for keeping their job.”
 She knows this from experience.

 “A new blank tablet: January 20, 2021 12:00 PM EST” (36”x48”) This is a self-portrait that depicts my state-of-mind as I paint, questioning weighty contemporary issues from a feminist perspective.
 This particular painting is a response to the 2021 election.

-“The moment you understand white privilege and decide to act for the greater good” (18″x36″) Bruce often reflects on the freedoms and access to opportunity he experiences knowing that many of his friends of color have vastly different experiences.
-He is a strong advocate for justice.
-Prejudice of all kinds is a “button” that those that know him know not to push.
+“The moment you understand white privilege and decide to act for the greater good” (18″x36″) Bruce reflects on the freedoms and access to opportunity he experiences knowing that many of his friends of color have vastly different experiences.
+He continues to advocate against racism.

-refugees each year, people escaping from climate-related crises.
-They have no choice.
-I remember being
+thousands of climate change refugees each year, people escaping from climate related crises.
+I believe that

 when it comes to climate science, scientists must be advocates in some form.
 We do not have the luxury of

 silence any longer, especially those of us in privileged situations.”